Has Anthony Bourdain Ever Been to Costa Rica?

 So folks, to answer the original question, no Anthony Bourdain has not been to Costa Rica.
 And we’ll never know if it were in the cards.

 Let’s put it this way.
 Any destination you decide to explore could have been a possible show.
 So, inside your own head, make it into a show of your own.
 Explore the path less traveled.
 Talk to local people.
 Find out what makes them tick, and what they think about their own country.
 Really listen to what they say.
 If you can share a meal with them, even better.
-And then go and tell people what you’ve learned.
+And then go and tell people that will listen everything you learned.
 Isn’t that what it was all about anyway?

 In Costa Rica, I know we could all take a little advice on Pura Vida.
 Pura Vida…”pure life”.
 The belief that everything is okay.
 And if it isn’t, it soon will be.
 To chill.
 Relax.
 To slow down and not hurry.
 Take it day by day and enjoy the present.
 That’s Pura Vida, and it sounds pretty good to me.